Photo by Monstera Production on Pexels.

 The idea is to try out different scenarios.

-After that, other people can join in and play out their solutions.
+After that, other people from the audience can join in and offer and play out their solutions.

 It’s really astonishing to see what solutions people come up with when they feel safe.